Landing Greenland: Top ten cartoons of the week

 Daryl Cagle is the publisher of Cagle.com and owner of CagleCartoons.com, a syndicate that distributes editorial cartoons and columns to over 500 subscribing newspapers.
 See Daryl’s blog at DarylCagle.com and watch his video podcast about editorial cartoons at Caglecast.com

-Comments Off on Happy New Year: Top ten cartoons of the week
+Comments Off on Hello, 2026!: Top ten cartoons of the week

 #5.
 John Darkow